 Saccharomyces products – which one do I feed?

-Mycosorb A+ or Diamond V XPC, do they do the same job?
+Do Mycosorb A+ and Postbiotic Gut Support (TruEquine C/Diamond V XPC), do the same job?

 First of all, what is Saccharomyces cerevisiae?